Neolocal Residence, Patrilineal Descent

 Evidence of patrilocal residence has also been found among Neanderthals and

-In a patrilocal society, wife joins husband's home, where they raise their children.
-Children will follow the same pattern in a patrilocal society.
+In a patrilocal residence society, wife joins husband's home, where they raise their children.
+Children will follow the same pattern in a patrilocal residence society.
 Sons will stay and daughters will move in with their husbands' families in a patrilocal society.
 Families living in a patrilocal residence generally assume joint ownership of domestic sources.